Why 10,000 steps might not be the right goal

 According to Hager, asking everyone to shoot for 10,000 steps each day could be harmful to the elderly or those with medical conditions that make it unwise for them to jump into that level of exercise, even if it's walking.
 He also noted that those with shorter legs have an easier time hitting the 10,000 step goal because they have to take more steps than longer-legged people to cover the distance.
 The bottom line is that 10,000 steps may be too many for some and too few for others.

+A more recent study focused on older women and how many steps can help maintain good health and promote longevity.
+The study included nearly 17,000 women with an average age of 72.

+Researchers found that women who took 4,400 steps per day were about 40% less likely to die during a follow-up period of just over four years, compared to women who took 2,7000 steps.
+Interestingly, women in the study who walked more than 7,500 steps each day got no extra boost in longevity.
+The study was published in JAMA Internal Medicine.

-Hager isn't saying we should abandon step goals and fitness trackers altogether; it's great that more people are paying attention to how much they move their bodies each day.
+These studies show we shouldn't abandon step goals and fitness trackers altogether; it's great that more people are paying attention to how much they move their bodies each day.
 But the key is in finding the step goal that matches your individual health and fitness goals.
 That might mean having a conversation with your doctor, physical therapist, or fitness instructor and then using your fitness tracker to help you achieve those goals — not trying to achieve some blanket goal set by your tracker.

 A better way

-Note: Editor's note: This story was originally published in February 2017 and has been updated with new information.